 Globally, MDD is the leading cause of disability among adults in high-income countries.
-Depression also reaps a significant economic burden as it is associated with decreased work productivity and work absenteeism.^{16,17} Depression costs an estimated \$23 billion in lost productivity to U.S. employers.18 In 2009, an estimated \$22.8 billion was spent on depression treatment with the largest portion (52.8%) being spent on prescription medications, followed by ambulatory care visits (35.8%).19
+Depression also reaps a significant economic burden as it is associated with decreased work productivity and work absenteeism. ^{16,17} Depression costs an estimated \$23 billion in lost productivity to U.S. employers.
+18 In 2009, an estimated \$22.8 billion was spent on depression treatment, with the largest portion (52.8%) being spent on prescription medications, followed by ambulatory care visits (35.8%).
+19

 Depression is also associated with higher mortality20-23 and greater risk of cardiovascular events.23 In addition, depression may reduce the likelihood that persons with other health conditions comply with prescribed treatments or manage self-care effectively.
-This makes depression a particularly important issue within primary care settings, as the presence of depression could impact the effectiveness of care that practitioners are providing for other conditions.
-A recent study of U.S. veterans, for example, showed depressed patients died younger (71 vs. 76 years) and had more years of potential life lost (13 vs. 10) than non-depressed patients.24 Depression is an important risk factor for suicide and suicide attempts.^{25,26}
+This makes depression a particularly important issue within primary care settings, as the presence of depression could have an impact on the effectiveness of care that practitioners are providing for other conditions.
+A recent study of U.S. veterans, for example, showed patients with depression died younger (71 vs. 76 years) and had more years of potential life lost (13 vs. 10 years) than patients without depression.24 Depression is an important risk factor for suicide and suicide attempts.^{25,26}

-Depression has a major impact on quality of life for both the depressed person and his or her family members.
-The National Comorbidity Survey Replication (NCS-R) has documented substantial role impairments associated with MDD related to work, household responsibilities, social life, and personal relationships.27 In older adults, depressive disorders were the third-leading cause of loss of quality-adjusted life years in primary care patients over the age of 65, behind only arthritis and heart disease.28 Family members of depressed patients also experience substantial burden and relational strain29 as well as more depressive and anxiety disorders than those without a depressed family member.^{30,31} Financial difficulties are the most commonly reported family problem in major depression due to lost productivity of the depressed individual (and caregiver) and costs of depression treatment.31 Children of depressed parents display more emotional and behavioral problems, poorer peer social competence, and poorer school adjustment than those with non-depressed parents.^{29,32,33}
+Depression has a major impact on quality of life for both the person with depression and his or her family members.
+The National Comorbidity Survey Replication (NCS-R) has documented substantial role impairments associated with MDD related to work, household responsibilities, social life, and personal relationships.27 In older adults, depressive disorders were the third-leading cause of loss of quality-adjusted life years in primary care patients older than age 65 years, behind only arthritis and heart disease.28 Family members of patients with depression also experience substantial burden and relational strain29 as well as more depressive and anxiety disorders than those without a family member with depression.^{30,31} Financial difficulties are the most commonly reported family problem in major depression due to lost productivity of the individual with depression (and caregiver) and costs of depression treatment.31 Children of parents with depression display more emotional and behavioral problems, poorer peer social competence, and poorer school adjustment than those with parents without depression.^{29,32,33}